vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/about-exchange/ex-ug-limitations.md

 This topic describes some of the limitations of using Exchange 2.x.

-## Nebula Graph releases
+## Version compatibility

-The correspondence between the Nebula Exchange release (the JAR version) and the Nebula Graph release is as follows.
+The correspondence between the Nebula Exchange release (the JAR version) and the Nebula Graph core release is as follows.

 |Exchange client|Nebula Graph|
 |:---|:---|